Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 - UP crackdown: Fake permits on India-Nepal routes targeted in 2025.

-- EV-friendly policies: Battery-operated vehicles exempted from permit fees under new rules.
+- EV-friendly policies: Battery-operated vehicles are exempted from permit fees under new rules.

 - High demand for eco-friendly permits due to government incentives.